ory/docs/guides/hydra/7-sdk/README.md

 we do not make backwards compatibility promises with regards to the generated SDKs.
 We hope to improve this process in the future.

+We encourage you to not use the SDKs (due to mediocre code quality) but to implement the simple REST calls yourself instead.
+Most calls can be handled with one-liners in many languages.
+In JavaScript you can create a client with: `fetch('http://hydra/clients', { method: 'POST', headers: {"Content-Type": "application/json"}, body: JSON.encode({ client_id: 'foo', client_secret: 'bar' }) }).then(r => r.JSON())`.

+If you want to use the SDK despite its caveats (mediocre code quality, potential breaking changes), you will find more information here:

 * [Golang](./1-go.md)
 * [JavaScript](./2-js.md)
 * [PHP](./3-php.md)